owlbarn/tutorial/README.md

 Note that tooling is not finished at the moment.
 Structure and tools are copied mostly from RWO book.

+## Contribute

+Currently contribution to the book is mainly in the form of Pull Request.
+Normally you only need to change one of the `README.md` files in `book/` directory, though adding inline scripts requires some special care.
+Please make sure that your local changes compile without any error, and include both the change of markdown file in `docs/` directory in a PR.

 ## People